firepear/homefarm/docs/gnatwren.md

   README](https://github.com/firepear/gnatwren) and follow the Docker install instructions to stand up an instance of `gwgather` (the data collection and reporting portion of Gnatwren)
-- From inside the `farmctl` shell, do:
+- While attached to the `farmctl` container, do:
-  - `ansible-playbook --extra-vars "hfarch=x86_64" gnatwren.yml`
+  - `ansible-playbook gnatwren.yml`
-  - Edit `gwagent-config.json` to point at the IP of the machine where the `gwgather` container is running
+  - Edit `./files/gwagent-config.json` to point at the IP of the machine where the `gwgather` container is running
   - Rerun the gnatwren playbook (sorry for this kludge)

-After that, you should be able to visit `http://GWGATHER_IP:9098/` and see current stats about your farm.
+You should then be able to visit `http://GWGATHER_IP:9098/` and see current stats about your farm.
 See the Gnatwren docs for more info.